 Hungarian Vizslas respond really well to positive, reward-based training from an early age because they are so eager to please their owners.
-They’re very clever dogs and pick up new things easily which makes them great for first time owners.
+They’re very clever dogs, which means that they can pick up new things easily – both wanted and unwanted habits!
+Their energy levels and strong personality means they are not suitable for first time dog owners.
 If you need a bit of extra guidance with training, we’d recommend taking them to accredited training classes.

 Hungarian Vizslas are social and friendly dogs so as long as you socialise your Vizsla from a young age with lots of people, dogs and experiences they will grow into happy and confident adults.